Meghan Gallacher: Member of the Scottish Parliament

+She was also third on the Conservative list for the Central Scotland region, and was elected as a regional member.

 On 12 January 2022, Gallacher called for Boris Johnson to resign as Conservative party leader and Prime Minister over the Westminster lockdown parties controversy along with a majority of Scottish Conservative MSPs.

-Deputy Leader of the Scottish Conservatives (2022–present)
+Deputy Leader of the Scottish Conservatives (2022–2024)

 On 9 May 2022, she was announced as the new deputy leader of the Scottish Conservatives, following on from the 2022 Scottish local elections.

+Gallacher resigned as deputy leader on 16 August 2024, writing in a letter to outgoing leader Douglas Ross that it would be inappropriate for her to continue in the role due to her standing in the leadership election to succeed him and due to reported allegations he had sought to stand down the year earlier and install Russell Findlay as leader.

 Personal life

-Gallacher is engaged to Graeme McGinnigle, a former East Dunbartonshire councillor who she met at a Conservative Party reception.
-She gave birth to their first child, a daughter called Charlotte, on 10 July 2022.
+Gallacher is married to Graeme McGinnigle, a former East Dunbartonshire councillor who she met at a Conservative Party reception.
+They have one daughter.